Lyall/MGSHDFix/README.md

 #### MGS3 Specific Bug Fixes:
 - Restores the PlayStation 2's original cutscene camera/viewport height, fixing the 2011 HD Collection bug that cropped roughly the bottom 10% of the image in all cutscenes.
 (Notably, this issue was officially fixed in both the 3DS remake and Delta.)
 - Fixes water reflections (MGS3).
 See [PR #71](https://github.com/ShizCalev/MGSHDFix/pull/71) for a breakdown of the issue.
+- Fixes Depth of Field / blur post processing effects not scaling with resolution.

 ## Logging / Warnings for Common Configuration Issues